rajivharlalka/gsoc23-postgres/readme.md

 This repository contains my proposal for the project pg_statviz which got accepted for GSoC 2023.

-Any updates reagrding my work during GSOC would be done through my personal website : [rajivharlalka.tech](https://rajivharlalka.tech)
+Any updates regarding my work during GSOC would be done through my personal website : [rajivharlalka.tech](https://rajivharlalka.tech)